Before, During & After a Disaster

 Offices, Careers, Employee Info, Policies, FAQs

 If you do not have insurance to cover your disaster related damages, an inspection is required to process your application.
-An inspector will contact you to make an appointment to visit your property within 14 days after you apply.
+An inspector will contact you to make an appointment to visit your property within 10 to 14 days after you apply.
 For complete information about the inspection process, go to FEMA.gov to find more information about the Inspection Process.

 Please have these items ready and in a place where you will easily find: